sourcegraph/handbook/content/marketing/marketing_operations.md

 ## MarTech Stack

 As a marketing organization we’re always implementing new technologies so we can be sure we’re staying on top of the latest trends.
 Please see the [attached google sheet](https://docs.google.com/spreadsheets/d/1GLpfnwF6QxutxEvLtiorgfFUyHtPbMbzDFiYQ_pjU8c/edit?usp=sharing) to learn about the technologies we have in place today.
+Martech login details can be [found here](https://docs.google.com/spreadsheets/d/1LhvprlawDG2sNa_ozO_BBQWroOropudoyVVRiqhBNLo/edit#gid=274864472).

 ## Lead Management